Eunice-Osuagwuh/aws-cloud-devops-projects/03-ec2-web-deployment/README.md

 - Assign the previously configured **security group**
 - Enable **Auto-assign Public IP**

-Review:EC2 instance is launched in a secure VPC.
+Review: EC2 instance is launched in a secure VPC.

 ---